yangjianfeng1208/edge-ai-libraries/README.md

 The **Edge AI Libraries** project hosts a collection of libraries, microservices, and tools for Edge application development.
 This project also includes sample applications to showcase the generic AI use cases.

-Some of these components are available as git submodules, and can be fetched with `git submodule update --init --recursive`

 Key components of the **Edge AI Libraries**:

 | Component | Category | Get Started | Developers Docs |